xiaoxianyu-office/mm/Items/Potions.md

 Potion Effects
 --------------

-This is a complete list of all potion effects currently useable by MythicMobs.
+This is a complete list of all potion effects currently usable by MythicMobs.
 These can be utilized by either potion based items or the [potion mechanic](/skills/mechanics/potion).

 | **Potion Type**        | **Description**                                                                                                     |
 |------------------------|---------------------------------------------------------------------------------------------------------------------|